Excel Ribbon Shortcuts

 ribbon alt q

-If you press ALT+Q, you will activate the Search box in the menu.
+Pressing ALT > Q, activates the Search box at the top of the window.
 You can type in your text to search, or you can click on a topic in Recently Used Actions or Suggested Actions.

 Open List for Selected Command